ldbc/ldbc_graphalytics_platforms_graphblas/README.md

     * `GRAPHS_DIR` is the directory of the graphs and the validation data.
 The argument is optional and its default value is `~/graphs`.
     * `MATRICES_DIR` is the directory of the pre-generated matrix files (in Matrix Market format).
 The argument is optional and its default value is `~/matrices`.

     This script creates a Maven package (`graphalytics-${GRAPHALYTICS_VERSION}-graphblas-${PROJECT_VERSION}.tar.gz`).
-Then, it decopresses the package, initializes a configuration directory `config` (based on the content of the `config-template` directory) and sets default values of the directories (see above) and the number of threads.
+Then, it decompresses the package, initializes a configuration directory `config` (based on the content of the `config-template` directory) and sets default values of the directories (see above) and the number of threads.

+    Note that the project uses the [Build Number Maven plug-in](https://www.mojohaus.org/buildnumber-maven-plugin/) to ensure reproducibility.
+Hence, builds fail if the local Git repository contains uncommitted changes.
+To build it regardless (for testing), run it as follows:

+    ```bash
+    scripts/init-for-testing.sh ${GRAPHS_DIR} ${MATRICES_DIR}
+    ```

 2. Navigate to the directory created by the `init.sh` script: